shiang/WDi_Project0/README.md

 I was too obsessed to get the computer player part of the code working but failed miserably at the end, and didn't have enough time prettying this thing up!

-You can however same the game state and restore the previously state or reset it.
+You can however save the game state and restore the previously saved state or reset it.

 ### Installation